openthread/ot-docs/site/en/codelabs/openthread-simulation/index.lab.md

    --cap-add=net_admin openthread/environment bash
 ```

+The --rm option deletes the container when you exit the container.
+Do not use this option if you do not want the
+container to be deleted.

 Note the flags, which are required for this Codelab:

 * `--sysctl net.ipv6.conf.all.disable_ipv6=0` — this enables IPv6 within the